 . . .
-Mrs, Colin McIntosh returned Mon day from a visit in southern Call-

-. . .
-Mr. and Mrs. Percy N. Browne have
+Mrs. Colin McIntosh returned Mon-day from a visit in southern California. . . .
+Mr. and Mrs. Percy N. Browne have avs Mr. and

 Mr. and Mrs. Harold Daynes, who have spent the winter at Ocean Park, Cal., returned yesterday to Salt Lake.
 Former Governor and Mrs. John C. Cutler, who have been spending some time at their home near Los Angeles, will return to their home in this city the first of June.